-- General Statement of Assurance (GSA) completed by the fiscal agent of compliance with Statutes and regulations including, sound accounting practices.
+- General Statement of Assurance (GSA). this form is completed by the fiscal agent to ensure the entity's compliance with Statutes and regulations including, sound accounting practices.
 The GSA contains an assurance that funds will supplement and not supplant other funds as indicated in ESSA. - Participant Verification Form.
-This form is signed by external non-LEA partners to demonstrate their commitment to assist or provide some type of resources or expertise the 21st CCLC program. - Adequacy of Resources Form provides signatures of responsible parties for each category of service provision, management and fiscal oversight, which provides assurance that the capacity to manage a federal grant accountably and in compliance with all requirements and regulations; data collection, evaluation and reporting is in place. - Private School Consultation Form - Statement of Assurance of Original Work - Statement of Assurance of Community Notification applications and program implementation:
+This form is signed by external non-LEA partners to demonstrate their commitment to assist or provide some type of resources or expertise the 21st CCLC program. - Adequacy of Resources Form.
+This form provides signatures of responsible parties for each category of service provision, management and fiscal oversight, which provides assurance that capacity is in place to manage a federal grant accountably and in compliance with all requirements and regulations; data collection, evaluation and reporting. - Private School Affirmation of Consultation Form - LEA Tribal Affirmation of Consultation form (where applicable) - Statement of Assurance of Original Work - Statement of Assurance of Community Notification - Consortium Certification & Assurance.
+This form provides assurance to the State that consortium members will comply with State & Federal requirements. - Consortium Memorandum of Understanding outlines the responsibilities members of the consortium are responsible for.

-All the State's awarded programs must provide for a safe and healthy learning environment by ensuring that the following components are incorporated in their
+All the State's awarded programs must provide for a safe and healthy learning environment by ensuring that the following components are incorporated in their applications and program implementation: